thingless/viewshed/README.md

 1. [Install docker](https://docs.docker.com/engine/installation/) on the server you'll be running ViewSHED on.
 2. Download the data with wget by running `wget http://somedamurl`
-3. Clone the prebuilt docker container with all requirements preinstalled by running `docker pull blah blah blah`.
+3. Clone the prebuilt docker container with all requirements preinstalled by running `docker pull freethenation/viewshed:1.0`.
-4. Start the container by running `docker start {data_folder} blah blah blah` where the `data_folder` is the path where you extracted the data tar ball you downloaded in step 2.
+4. Start the container by running `docker run -it -v {data_folder}:/var/lib/viewshed -p 127.0.0.1:8080:80 freethenation/viewshed:1.0` where the `data_folder` is the path where you extracted the data tar ball you downloaded in step 2.

 ##Data Source & Quality
 The calculations are currently based on [SRTM Digital Elevation Database v4.1](http://www.cgiar-csi.org/data/srtm-90m-digital-elevation-database-v4-1).
 Calculations are accurate worldwide to approx. 90m.